aragon/aragon-court/docs/4-entry-points/3-dispute-manager.md

 - **State transitions:**
     - Update current Court term if needed
     - Create a new appeal object tracking the address and proposed ruling of the appealer
-    - Pull the required appeal collateral from the sender to be deposited in the `Treasury` module, calculating it based on the Court configuration when the dispute's first round was drafted, revert if the ERC20-transfer wasn't successful
+    - Pull the required appeal collateral from the sender to be deposited in the `Treasury` module, calculating it based on the Court configuration when the dispute was created, revert if the ERC20-transfer wasn't successful

-### 4.3.5.
+### 4.3.6.
 Confirm appeal

 - **Actor:** External entity not in favor of the ruling proposed by a previously submitted appeal
 - **Inputs:**
-    - **Dispute ID:** dispute identification number
+    - **Dispute ID:** Dispute identification number
-    - **Round ID:** adjudication round identification number
+    - **Round ID:** Adjudication round identification number
     - **Ruling:** Ruling number proposed by the entity confirming the appeal
 - **Authentication:** Open.
 Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal confirmation collateral to the `DisputeManager` module can call this function
 - **Pre-flight checks:**